1 France is a vast country with an immense and glorious history. It is mainly located in Western Europe, but it also includes some other overseas territories and regions on other continents. This article mainly focuses on European France, leaving extra-European regions for different posts.

 Costs of traveling in France

 It is difficult to predict the amount you will spend per day, as it depends a lot on the type of traveler you are.
 We usually travel in France with around 60 Euros per day, per person, and we are backpackers and cost-conscious.
-It is easy to reach 150-200 Euros per day without wasting money, as in most tourist places and during high season prices explode.
+It is easy to reach 150-200 Euros daily without wasting money, as prices explode in most tourist places and during high season.

 # 37 Accommodation is one of the highest costs of any trip.
 In France, a room for two in a cheap hotel will cost 50-100 Euros, an average hotel can cost 100-200 Euros, and a luxury hotel will hardly cost less than 200 Euros.
 In high season these prices may be even higher.

-In France, we suggest that you use booking.com to book accommodation as it has an immense variety of hotels, guest houses, hostels, and even local accommodation.
+In France, we suggest you use booking.com to book accommodation as it has numerous hotels, guest houses, hostels, and even local accommodations.

-# 40 As we said earlier, one of France’s greatest attractions is its famous and historical museums and monuments.
-However, nearly all of these attractions are paid for, and tickets tend not to be very cheap.
+# 40 As we said earlier, one of France’s most fantastic attractions is its famous and historical museums and monuments.
+However, nearly all of these attractions are paid for, and tickets are not cheap.
 In addition, they accumulate, and at the end of the week, they weigh on the budget.

 How to travel in France